Piotr Świtalski: Life

 Świtalski has graduated from Faculty of Journalism and Political Science at the University of Warsaw and Moscow State Institute of International Relations (1982).
 In 1985, he defended his Ph.D. dissertation in history.

 In 1986, he joined the Ministry of Foreign Affairs of Poland.
 He was head of the unit at the Department of European Institutions.
 From 1990 to 1993 he was First Secretary and Councillor at the Permanent Mission of the Republic of Poland to the United Nations Office and the International Organizations in Vienna.
 For next three years he held the post of department director at the OSCE Secretary.
 He returned to the MFA, being responsible mostly for multilateral relations.
 Between 1999 and 2002 he was serving at the Poland embassy in Nairobi as permanent representative to UNEP and UN-Habitat.
 Following his directoral post at the MFA Department of Foreign Policy Planning (2002–2005), on 11 January 2005 he was nominated Undersecretary of State at the Ministry of Foreign Affairs.
 On 20 September 2005 he became permanent representative of Poland to the Council of Europe in Strasbourg.
 Ending his term on 1 September 2010, he became director for policy planning at the Council of Europe Secretary.
 In 2014, he returned to the MFA, Warsaw.
 He was director of Asia and Pacific Department.
-From September 2015 to 2019 he was serving as a European Union ambassador to Armenia.
+From September 2015 to 2019 he was serving as the European Union ambassador to Armenia.
+In January 2025, he became head of the Polish Embassy in New Delhi, India, as Chargé d'affaires.

 Besides Polish, Świtalski speaks English, Russian, German, and French.
 He is married, with two children.